dmbarbour/awelon/AboutAO.md

 Most AO features come from ABC.
 See AboutABC for more information.

-For bootstrapping, filesystem or command-line tools for AO will support a **.ao** dictionary format.
-This format has a simple patching-based import and dictionary model.
+Filesystem or command-line tools for AO will support a simple **.ao** dictionary format.

 ## Literals: Numbers, Text, Blocks